 How often have you seen laptops lying around the office, or disposed of in the stationary cupboard?

 In a GDPR world this would make you open to potential fines.
 No one wants to be hit with a hefty fine for an issue that can be eliminated quite easily.
+The answer?

 Start to build an IT life cycle plan and in this particular instance think of the end game; disposal and replacement.
 It’s critical you erase all data from redundant IT devices.
 Remove the risk from your business – think about data sanitisation.